rwieruch/blog_robinwieruch_content/parcel-react-setup.md

 );
 {{< /highlight >}}

-If you try to run your application with Parcel on the command line now, you should get a "Unexpected token" error.
-This happens because the JSX from React cannot be interpreted.
-It's not vanilla JavaScript and thus it needs to be transpiled by {{% a_blank "Babel" "https://github.com/babel/babel" %}}.
-Let's install two libraries on the command line as dev dependencies which take care of it.

-{{< highlight javascript >}}
-npm install babel-preset-env babel-preset-react --save-dev
-{{< /highlight >}}

-Afterward, include them in your *package.json* file.

-{{< highlight javascript "hl_lines=5 6 7 8 9 10" >}}
-"scripts": {
-  "start": "parcel ./src/index.html",
-  "test": "echo \"Error: no test specified\" && exit 1" },
-"babel": {
-  "presets": [
-    "env",
-    "react"
-  ]
-},
-"keywords": [],
-{{< /highlight >}}

-As alternative, you can create a *.babelrc* file in your project for a dedicated place to specify your Babel configuration.

-*.babelrc*

-{{< highlight javascript >}}
-{
-  "presets": [
-    "env",
-    "react"
-  ]
-}
-{{< /highlight >}}

-If you are doing it this way, don't forget to remove the configuration from your *package.json* file.

-That's basically it for the React in Parcel setup.
+That's it for the React in Parcel setup.
 You are ready to implement your React application now.
 If you import a component from another file in your *index.js* file, Parcel will be able to resolve it.
 If you import a CSS file or a image from a file, Parcel will resolve it as well.

 {{< highlight javascript >}}
 import React from 'react';